-UNLOCK is an advisory hub of executive change professionals dedicated to supporting sustainable transformation across the UN system.
-As part of the United Nations System Staff College, we have collaborated with leaders and teams for over a decade to navigate complex mandates, policy shifts, and cultural changes, delivering lasting results that involve those affected by change.
+At the heart of UNSSC, The UN Lab for Organizational Change and Knowledge (UNLOCK) is an advisory service of executive change professionals dedicated to supporting sustainable transformation across the United Nations (UN) system.
+As part of UNSSC, we have collaborated with leaders and teams for over a decade to navigate complex mandates, policy shifts, and cultural changes, delivering lasting results that involve those affected by change.

 Additionally, through the UNLOCK Peer Exchange, we convene over 200 change and transformation experts from across the UN.
 This community is reshaping how internal change occurs by sharing best practices and knowledge.
 We believe that true transformation comes from genuine listening, deep understanding, and humane agility, fostering meaningful and lasting change.

 The UN is constantly evolving to meet complex global challenges.
-From advancing the SDGs to driving digital transformation, UN entities are undertaking ambitious initiatives that require not only strong technical solutions but also the ability of people and teams to adapt, adopt, and sustain change.
+UN80 outlines plans for UN entities to transform and undertake ambitious initiatives that require not only strong technical solutions but also the ability of people and teams to adapt, adopt, and sustain change.
+Change initiatives range from digital transformations, mergers, relocations, and downsizing to efficiency activities and culture change.

 This is where change management comes in.
 Change succeeds when colleagues understand the “why,” feel engaged in the “how,” and are equipped to make the transition in their daily work.
 Without structured change management, even the best strategies and innovations risk falling short of their goals.